ekernf01/battle-lab-guide/cloud_compute/Cloud Computing Guide.md

 ### Accessing lab data on S3 from your instance

-AWS CLI allows you to. use commands to manipulate files on S3.
+AWS CLI allows you to use commands to manipulate files on S3.